wshanks/Zutilo/README.md

 ### Item editing functions ###

 Zutilo currently implements several functions that are useful for working with the keyboard.
 These functions can not be called from any graphical element.
 They were created to be called by another plugin such as Keyconfig, which can assign a keyboard shortcut to any function.
-To use them, assign a keyboard shortcut to Zotero.Zutilo.functionName() where "functionName" is replaced by one of the function names below (You can also use the function names of the functions described in the "Item menu functions" section above which are given in parentheses at the end of each function description).
+To use them, assign a keyboard shortcut to ZutiloChrome.zoteroOverlay.functionName() where "functionName" is replaced by one of the function names below (You can also use the function names of the functions described in the "Item menu functions" section above which are given in parentheses at the end of each function description).
 The following functions work when only a single Zotero item is selected:

 * __editItemInfoGUI:__
 	Select the "Info" tab in the item pane.
 Set the focus to the first editable field of the item's info.